IMPACT CAMPAIGN:

 GOLD STAR

-• Confirm and publish weight capacity of all seating in your venue
+• Confirm and publish weight capacity of all seating in your venue - do you know what the weight capacity of your seating is?

 • Do you offer alternative seating?
 If so, how is this requested?